Learn More About Python Classes in Atlanta

 A different direction in which Python can be taken in the workplace is the development of all manner of machine learning models and applications that can significantly reduce the time programmers, developers, and scientists spend on computing drudgery.
 Machine Learning Engineers work in a branch of the mushrooming field of artificial intelligence (AI), and their work ties together Python programming, data science, libraries such as Jupyter and scikit-learn, and data visualization.
 Salaries for this breed can run quite high, with the United States annual average running to $165,000.
 In Atlanta, salaries for these workers fall for the most part in the $130,000 to $150,000 range.

-Python Classes Near Me
+Atlanta Python Classes

 If you’re in the market for something shorter and more targeted, Noble Desktop offers a Python Programming Bootcamp, an immersive learning experience that will have you programming in the language in under a week of full-time study.
 The course includes a 1-to-1 bonus training session, along with the retake option and classroom recordings described above.

-Python Corporate Training
+Python Corporate Training in Atlanta

 Noble Desktop can help make your Python wishes come true by bringing one of its expert instructors to your company premises for a live in-person class or by bridging unlimited miles with a teleconferencing platform such as Zoom for a live online class.
 Noble will work with you to set up a tailor-made curriculum that will improve your team’s Python abilities in precisely the way you desire.
 If you’d rather take advantage of Noble’s regular roster of Python classes, the school has a voucher program that will allow you to do just that, with discounts for multiple purchases.
 Feel free to address any questions you might have to Noble’s corporate sales department.